ankeetmaini/collaborative-text-editor/README.md

     return results === null ? '' : decodeURIComponent(results[1].replace(/\+/g, ' '));
   };
 ```
 - To **make collaborative editor** we'll use [Pusher's real time capabilities](https://pusher.com/).
-We'll trigger changes whenever we make the change and also at the same time listen for changes which other people might be making.
+We'll trigger events whenever we make any change to the document and also at the same time listen for changes of other users for the same document.
-- [Signup for Pusher](https://pusher.com/signup), or [Login](https://dashboard.pusher.com/accounts/sign_in) if you already have an account
+- [Signup for Pusher](https://pusher.com/signup), or [Login](https://dashboard.pusher.com/accounts/sign_in) if you already have an account.
 - Once, you login, create an app by giving an `app-name` and choosing a `cluster` in the *Create App* screen
 - Now that we've registered and created the app, add the `pusher's JavaScript library` in your `index.html`